 They are so many great Yogis from Drukpa Kagyu school that I have no merit to read the biographies.
-I have deep love towards the Drukpa Kagyu school because they focus on the walk instead of the talk.
-They are the one who spent many decades in solitude at the retreat.
+I have a deep love for the Drukpa Kagyu school because they focus on the walk instead of the talk.
+They are the ones who spent many decades in solitude at the retreat.

 They are the real wandering Tibetan Sadhus sleeping at the retreat area and playing with the Sentient Beings like a mother plays with her son.